Thorsten-Trinkaus/PapyriAR/doc/docs/user/Introduction.md

 #### Marker 2

 The second marker only works in combination with the first marker.
-If both of them are visible to the camera, This marker will trigger the page to recompute the distance between the two marker.
+If both of them are visible to the camera, This marker will trigger the page to recompute the distance between the two markers.
 This distance is then used to realign the scalings of the data displayed, such that it fits the papyrus underneath it.

 ![marker2](/img/marker0.png)